semiprime/pygenda/docs/quickstart-debianlike.md

 [Cosmo Communicator](quickstart-cosmocommunicator.md) quickstart.)

-If you want to contribute to or modify Pygenda, then you probably want to get the latest version from GitHub (which is usually a little ahead of the latest release).
+If you want to contribute to or modify Pygenda, then you probably want to get the latest version from Codeberg or GitHub (which are usually a little ahead of the latest release).
 This guide may be useful to refer to for initial configuration.

 Note that Pygenda is alpha software, and as such has **lots of missing/incomplete features** as well as **bugs**.
 It is released for